 Things you’ll need to get started

 - A place to run the Expel Assembler virtual machine.
 We work with VMware or Hyper V for on-prem environments and AWS or Microsoft Azure for cloud environments.
-You need the following minimum resources available:
+The Assembler will need the following resources available:

 - 4 virtual CPUs